BrianMwini/BTIT_Y2S2_Lab_Profile/README.md

 ## About

 This system helps small businesses record M-Pesa payments and manually verify them against their local records.
-No external API is required — transactions are entered by an administrator, reviewed, and marked as **Verified** or **Failed**.
+Transactions are entered by an administrator, reviewed, and marked as **Verified** or **Failed**.
 Verified payments automatically generate printable receipts.

 ## Features